• Skip to primary navigation

 French vinaigrette dressing pin.

-French Vinaigrette Dressing is a quick, low calorie oil and vinegar based salad dressing.
+Low Calorie Vinaigrette is a quick, low calorie oil and vinegar based dressing.
 This homemade vinaigrette is sweet, tangy and the perfect salad dressing to pair with fresh leafy greens.

 Jump to: